rootstrap/blog/content/Contributing to open source: An overview of the django-drip-campaings project - Bruno Michetti.md

 ```

-This will allow you to choose in the admin, for each drip, whether the `default` (`Dripmessage`) or `plain` message class should be used for generating and sending the messages to users.
+This will allow you to choose in the admin, for each drip, whether the `default` (`DripMessage`) or `plain` message class should be used for generating and sending the messages to users.

 #### Send drips